 Cool Toned Flooring: Cool tones such as blue, green, and lilac, on the other hand, are thought to promote calm and tranquility.

-This explains why these shades are so common in bedrooms, offices, and medical facility waiting rooms.
+This explains why these shades are common in bedrooms, offices, and medical facility waiting rooms.
 Install cool-toned flooring with your honey oak cabinets if you want a peaceful, low-key kitchen.

 Monochromatic-Color Flooring: Layering varying shades of the same color in one room creates a monochromatic color scheme.
 If your walls are lavender, you could use indigo for the tiles and eggplant for the curtains and area rugs.